-At the Rush-Riverside Cancer Institute your specific treatment for lung cancer will be personalized by your doctor based on several aspects including:
+At the Riverside Cancer Institute your specific treatment for lung cancer will be personalized by your doctor based on several aspects including:

 - Your age, overall health, and medical history

 - The type of lung cancer

 - Extent of the disease